Yuwuko/Yuuko/README.md

 # Yuuko 202101r3

-Yuuko, programmed in [Java](https://www.oracle.com/uk/java/index.html) using [Gradle](https://gradle.org/) for dependencies, utilising the [JDAv4](https://github.com/DV8FromTheWorld/JDA) wrapper and [Lavalink](https://github.com/sedmelluq/lavaplayer) for audio.
+Yuuko, programmed in [Java](https://www.oracle.com/uk/java/index.html) way back in mid-2018.
+Slowly growing into what is has become today.
+This project always was, and always will be a labour of love.

-If you want Yuuko on your server, follow [this](https://discordapp.com/oauth2/authorize?client_id=420682957007880223&permissions=8&scope=bot) link to invite her... be sure to give all the appropriate permissions, or you will likely run into issues.
+If you want Yuuko on your server, follow [this](https://discordapp.com/oauth2/authorize?client_id=420682957007880223&permissions=8&scope=bot) link to invite her... be sure to give all the appropriate permissions, to not run into issues.
+Visit the [website](https://yuwuko.github.io) if you need support or you want to support Yuuko on pateron.

 ## Key Features